 (f) Cost sharing.
-(1) The Federal Government may assume up to 75 percent of the eligible construction costs for rehabilitation of Federal and non-Federal flood control projects.
-The Federal Government may assume up to 75 percent of the eligible construction costs for rehabilitation of HSPP's.
+(1) The Federal Government may assume up to 80 percent of the eligible construction costs for rehabilitation of non-Federal flood control projects, and up to 100 percent of the eligible construction costs for rehabilitation of Federal flood control projects.
+The Federal Government may assume up to 100 percent of the eligible construction costs for rehabilitation of HSPP's.
 Sponsors will provide their share of costs as provided for in § 203.84.
-The sponsor's share is in addition to providing costs for LERRD's, and any costs for correction of any deferred/ deficient maintenance.
-The Corps will determine the dollar value of any inkind services provided by the local sponsor.
+The sponsor's share is in addition to providing costs for LERRD's, and any costs for correction of any deferred/deficient maintenance.
+The Corps will determine the dollar value of any in-kind services provided by the local sponsor.